Where is Argentina? What are Alfajores?

 Dulce de Leche is like caramel but it does not contain any butter or margarine.
 It is made from cooking milk and sugar for a very long time.

-A very easy way to make your own Dulce de Leche is to put a tin of condensed milk in a saucepan with enough water that it covers the tin completely, bring the water to the boil, and simmer with the lid on for 3 hours (easier still if you can just leave it simmering in the oven for that time).
+An easy way to make your own Dulce de Leche is to put a tin of condensed milk in a saucepan with enough water that it covers the tin completely, bring the water to the boil, and simmer with the lid on for 3 hours (easier still if you can just leave it simmering in the oven for that time).

 What are the most traditional cakes and biscuits where you live?
 Is there anything special about them?
 Do they have a story?
 Were they invented by mistake?!